-Due to the ban on vehicle imports that prevailed during the year, the concentration on vehicle backed loans (Leasing, Vehicle Loans, power Drafts and HP) declined from 64.2% to 59.5%.
+Due to the ban on vehicle imports that prevailed during the year, the concentration on vehicle backed loans (Leasing, Vehicle Loans, power Drafts and HP) further reduced during the year.

-Concentration on services sector has declined due to the pandemic related adverse impact on the sectors such as tourism and transportation.
+Concentration on agriculture sector has declined due to the adverse outcomes of the ban of chemical fertilizer.